Liverpool: 20th century

-A significant West Indian black community has existed in the city since the first two decades of the 20th century.
-Like most British cities and industrialised towns, Liverpool became home to a significant number of Commonwealth immigrants, beginning after World War I with colonial soldiers and sailors who had served in the area.
+A West Indian black community has existed in the city since the first two decades of the 20th century.
+Like most British cities and industrialised towns, Liverpool became home to Commonwealth immigrants, beginning after World War I with colonial soldiers and sailors who had served in the area.
 More immigrants arrived after World War II, mostly settling in older inner-city areas such as Toxteth, where housing was less expensive.
 The black population of Liverpool was recorded at 1.90% in 2011.

-The construction of suburban public housing expanded after the Second World War.
-Some of the older inner-city areas were redeveloped for new homes.
+In the 2021 Census, 5.2% described themselves as black African, Caribbean, mixed white and black African, mixed white and Caribbean or 'other black'.

-In the 1960s Liverpool was the centre of the "Merseybeat" sound, which became synonymous with the Beatles and fellow Liverpudlian rock bands.
-Influenced by American rhythm and blues and rock music, they also in turn strongly affected American music for years and were internationally popular.
-The Beatles became internationally known in the early 1960s and performed for years together; they were the most commercially successful and musically influential band in popular history.
-Their co-founder, singer, and composer John Lennon was killed in New York City in 1980.
-Liverpool airport was renamed after him in 2002, the first British airport to be named in honour of an individual.
+In the 1960s, Liverpool was the centre of the "Merseybeat" sound whose best-known band is the Beatles.
+Liverpool Airport was renamed after Beatle and Liverpudlian John Lennon in 2002, the first British airport to be named in honour of an individual.

-Previously part of Lancashire, and a county borough from 1889, Liverpool in 1974 became a metropolitan borough within the newly created metropolitan county of Merseyside.
+Previously part of Lancashire, and a county borough from 1889, Liverpool became a metropolitan borough within the newly created metropolitan county of Merseyside, in 1974.
 From the mid-1970s onwards, Liverpool's docks and traditional manufacturing industries declined due to restructuring of shipping and heavy industry, causing massive losses of jobs.
-The advent of containerisation meant that the city's docks became largely obsolete, and dock workers were thrown out of jobs.
-By the early 1980s unemployment rates in Liverpool were among the highest in the UK, standing at 17% by January 1982.
-This was about half the level of unemployment that had affected the city during the Great Depression 50 years previously.
+The advent of containerisation meant that the city's docks became largely obsolete, and dock workers were made unemployed.
+By the early 1980s, unemployment rates in Liverpool were among the highest in the UK, standing at 17% by January 1982 although, this was about half the level of unemployment that had affected the city during the Great Depression some 50 years previously.
 During this period, Liverpool became a hub of fierce left-wing opposition to the central government in London.
+Liverpool in the 1980s has been labelled as Britain's 'shock city'.
+Once the acclaimed second city of the British Empire which rivalled the capital city in global significance, Liverpool had collapsed in to its 'nadir' at the depths of post-colonial, post-industrial Britain.